charleslf2/virvadb/README.md

 # TODO

-- [] Make it fast on data intensive task , like tileset editing (currently very slow)
+- [o] Make it fast on data intensive task , like tileset editing (currently very slow)

-- [] Protect the database with password
+- [o] Protect the database with password

-- [] and many more ...
+- [o] and many more ...

 # Contribution